N1 (rocket): First failure, serial 3L

 Investigators discovered the remains of the rocket 52 kilometers (32 miles) from the launch pad.
 Vasily Mishin had initially blamed the generators for the failure, as he could not think of any other reason why all 30 engines would shut down at once, but this was quickly disproven by telemetry data and the recovery of the generators from the crash site.
 They had survived in good condition and were shipped back to the Istra plant, where they were refurbished and worked without any problems under bench testing.
 The investigative team did not speculate as to whether the burning first stage could have continued flying if the KORD system had not shut it down.

 The KORD was found to have a number of serious design flaws and poorly programmed logic.
 One unforeseen flaw was that its operating frequency, 1000 Hz, happened to perfectly coincide with vibration generated by the propulsion system, and the shutdown of Engine #12 at liftoff was believed to have been caused by pyrotechnic devices opening a valve, which produced a high-frequency oscillation that went into adjacent wiring and was assumed by the KORD to be an overspeed condition in the engine's turbopump.
 The wiring in Engine #12 was believed to be particularly vulnerable to this effect due to its length; however, other engines had similar wiring and were unaffected.
-Also, the system's operating voltage increased to 25V instead of the nominal 15V.
-The control wiring was relocated and coated with asbestos for fireproofing and the operating frequency changed.
-The launch escape system was activated and did its job properly, saving the mockup of the spacecraft.
+Also, the system's operating voltage increased to 25 V instead of the nominal 15 V. The control wiring was relocated and coated with asbestos for fireproofing and the operating frequency changed.
+The launch escape system was activated and did its job properly, saving the mockup spacecraft.
 All subsequent flights had freon fire extinguishers installed next to every engine.
 According to Sergei Afanasiev, the logic of the command to shut down the entire cluster of 30 engines in Block A was incorrect in that instance, as the subsequent investigation revealed.